Connect with us

 Road construction

-The project will be completed in five to six years.
-PHOTO /FILE
+The project will be completed in two and a half years.
+(Photo: File)

-The road, which will be built at a cost of Sh83.7 billion, is expected to enhance connectivity among Horn of Africa countries while facilitating domestic and regional trade.
+The road, which will be built at a cost of Sh83.7 billion, is expected to improve security in the North East and enhance connectivity between Horn of Africa countries, thus facilitating regional trade.

-The Isiolo-Mandera road traverses Isiolo, Meru, Wajir, Garissa, and Mandera counties which are notorious for deadly banditry attacks and smuggling of drugs and contraband goods.
+The Isiolo-Mandera road traverses Isiolo, Meru, Wajir, Garissa, and Mandera counties—areas notorious for deadly banditry attacks and the smuggling of drugs and contraband goods.

-Dubbed the Horn of Africa Gateway Development Project, the road is part of the Lapsset Corridor project that seeks to transform Isiolo town into a resort city.
+Known as the Horn of Africa Gateway Development Project, the road is part of the Lapsset Corridor project, which aims to transform Isiolo town into a resort city.

-The highway will be financed by the World Bank, the lead financier, in partnership with the African Development Bank (AfBD), and a consortium of five Arab banks.
+The project will be financed by the World Bank, which is the lead financier, in partnership with the African Development Bank (AfDB), and a consortium of five Arab banks.

 RELATED: Chinese Firm Inks Sh18bn Deal for Key Lapsset Highway

-The Isiolo-Mandera road is expected to improve security, slash travel time from Isiolo to Mandera from 96 hours to 12 hours thus reducing commodity prices in North Eastern.
+The Isiolo-Mandera highway is expected to improve security and reduce travel time from Isiolo to Mandera from 96 hours to just 12 hours, significantly lowering commodity prices in the North Eastern region.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.